Free Online Signature Generator & Maker: Create Your Signature

 When to use each: quick reference

 A free signature generator is fast.
-It is also useless the moment someone disputes what they signed.
+It's also useless the moment someone disputes what they signed.

 Legal risk: proving who signed

-Imagine you are in a contract dispute.
+Imagine you're in a contract dispute.
 Your evidence is a PNG file pasted into a Word document.
 The other side says they never signed it.
-You have no way to prove they did, because a pasted image does not record who placed it, whether they intended to accept terms, or whether the document was changed afterward.
+You have no way to prove they did, because a pasted image doesn't record who placed it, whether they intended to accept terms, or whether the document was changed afterward.

 Under the ESIGN Act, UETA, and eIDAS, a binding electronic signature needs proof of identity, intent, and document integrity.
 A signature image gives you none of that.